FranRodrigueez/WebApi/README.md

     }
 }
 ```

-- The methods (GetIntventario, ActualizarInventario, CrearInventario, BorrarUsuario) interact with a class named Class1 to perform various operations on the inventory data.
-- The class is configured as an API controller with routing information specified.
-- Dependency injection is used to inject a logger (ILogger<InventarioController>) into the controller.
 -  HTTP GET requests and is responsible for retrieving information from the inventory.
 - HTTP PUT requests and is used to update information in the inventory.
 - HTTP POST requests and is responsible for creating new items in the inventory.